-- UK/Channel Islands and Isle of Man students – £7,000 a year (may be subject to annual increase)
+- UK/Channel Islands and Isle of Man students – £7,100 (may be subject to annual increase)

-- EU students – £7,000 a year (including Transition Scholarship – may be subject to annual increase)
+- EU students – £7,100 (including Transition Scholarship – may be subject to annual increase)

 Our accommodation section shows your accommodation options and highlights how much it costs to live in Portsmouth.